-If you’ve filled out the FAFSA paperwork and come back with an EFC of zero, you might think there’s been a mistake.
+If you’ve filled out the FAFSA and come back with an Expected Family Contribution (EFC) of 00000, you might think there’s been a mistake.
 After all, everyone’s EFC is sky-high, right?

 On the other hand, you might be celebrating big time.
-Doesn’t an EFC of 00000 mean that you won’t have to pay anything for college?
+Doesn’t an EFC of zero mean that you won’t have to pay anything for college?

 If your income is below $49,999, your family qualifies for a simplified needs test.
 This means both the parent’s and student’s assets are not counted in the EFC calculation, and may lead to a 00000 EFC result.